 Submitting an online application usually only takes five to ten minutes, if you have the required information on hand.

 Usually no, since they are often very basic credit cards.
-However, some may offer perks like points per dollar spent or insurance coverage.
+However, some low income credit cards may offer perks like points per dollar spent or insurance coverage.

 How likely would you be to recommend finder to a friend or colleague?

 Very UnlikelyExtremely Likely

 Our goal is to create the best possible product, and your thoughts, ideas and suggestions play a major role in helping us identify opportunities to improve.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.